asvirdi/ML-workshop-ali/labs/lab 2.md

 10. Activate your virtual environment `source venv/bin/activate` on Macbook or `venv\bin\activate` on Windows

-11. Run `pip install -r requirements.txt` to install packages in this virtual environment
+11. Run `pip install -r requirements.txt` to install packages in this virtual environment.
+Minimize your terminal window.

 12. Now we will go over the code.
 Data has been processed and made available in Elasticsearch for this workshop